Disaster Relief Grants

 CDBG Disaster Funding through Arkansas Economic Development Commission: Funding can become available in result of a presidentially declared disaster with funds from U.S. Department of Housing and Urban Development available through the state’s Community Development Block Grant Program.
 All cities and counties in Arkansas that have been affected by a presidential disaster are eligible applicants.
 However, as with all CDBG projects all projects must meet one of the three national objectives: Benefit to low or moderate income persons, elimination of conditions of slum or blight or address an imminent threat to the health and welfare of the community.

-Most recent Disaster Relief Projects funded are;
+Most recent Disaster Relief Projects funded were:

 - Conway County Generator